 If you and your mum have been indulging in some Covent Garden-based retail therapy, this is the place to drop afterwards.
 It's got cafe meets wine bar vibes, with a wine list 150 bottles long. if natural wines are your ma's jam, she'll definitely find a few glasses she'll wanna try on the menu.
-Hit the Pet Nat for something a but special, or let Head Som Alex give you her recommendations.
+Hit the pet nat for something a bit special, or let head som Alex Price give you her recommendations.

 19 Kingly St, Carnaby, London W1B 5PY